Looking Back (Stevie Wonder album)

-Overview
+Album overview

-Between 1963 and the end of 1971, Wonder placed over 25 songs on Billboard Hot 100.
-Twenty-four of those — including "Fingertips, Pt.
-2", "Uptight (Everything's Alright)", "I Was Made to Love Her", "For Once in My Life", "My Cherie Amour", and "Signed, Sealed, Delivered I'm Yours" — appear on Looking Back.
+Between 1963 and the end of 1971, Wonder placed over 25 total songs on Billboard Hot 100.
+Twenty-four of those, including "Fingertips (Pt.
+2)", "Uptight (Everything's Alright)", "I Was Made to Love Her", "For Once in My Life", "My Cherie Amour", and "Signed, Sealed, Delivered I'm Yours"; appeared on Looking Back.
 In his early years, Wonder was often produced by Clarence Paul and/or William Stevenson and later by Henry Cosby.
 In 1970, Wonder started producing himself, beginning with Signed, Sealed & Delivered.
 Most of his singles were written by Wonder himself in tandem with a variety of others, or by Ron Miller.

-This triple-album LP contains every major Wonder hit and many other singles from 1962–1971.
-A compilation which included material from this period was not again released until At the Close of a Century (1999).
+This triple-album LP contains every major Wonder hit and many other singles between 1962 and 1971.
+Compilations which included a certain material from the period were, again NOT released until At the Close of a Century (1999).
 This compilation marks the first release of Stevie Wonder's 1967 original recording of "Until You Come Back To Me (That's What I'm Gonna Do)," which was a 1973 hit for Aretha Franklin.